 The entire world would like to see the virus contained sooner rather than later; however, if COVID-19 persists for longer than anticipated, we believe the Coho portfolio is well positioned.
 At the end of the quarter, approximately 60% of the portfolio’s weight was in “demand defensive” companies, which compares to 32% for the S&P 500.
 As such, the portfolio should have a more stable earnings pattern than their more cyclical counterparts.
 ConAgra, one of our Consumer Staples holdings with a strong position in frozen food and snacks, just reported earnings for its fiscal third quarter ending in February.
 Management gave an upbeat forecast for the fiscal fourth quarter and this momentum could easily continue into the next fiscal year.
 While ConAgra may benefit more than most from the increase in at-home food consumption, there are a number of other portfolio benefactors such as Dollar General, Kroger, J.M.
 Smucker and Unilever.

 The pundits are predicting April as a critical month to “ flatten the curve” on this virus, and we hope this proves accurate.
 In the meantime, volatility will remain elevated and we will remain vigilant in pursuing opportunities to improve the risk/return profile of the portfolio.
 We wish everyone good health and to stay safe.

 If you have questions or concerns about our outlook or the portfolio’s positioning, please do not hesitate to call us.
-We wish you all the best in the New Year and we look forward to updating you on the start of a new decade.
+We look forward to updating you on the progress of the portfolio as the year progresses.

 Coho Partners’ Research Team